Walking Control Based on Step Timing Adaptation: Stepping controller

 \section{Stepping controller}

-The stepping controller is comprised of three stages depicted in Figure \ref{block_diagram}.
-First, we compute nominal values for the step location, step duration, and the DCM offset for a desired walking velocity.
-Second, these nominal values are used to compute optimal desired step duration and location at each control cycle.
-Finally, step duration and location are exploited to constantly adapt swing foot trajectories that are then used by a whole body controller to generate walking (Section \ref{Whole Body Control}).
+The stepping controller (Fig. \ref{block_diagram}) has three main stages: 1) we compute nominal step location and duration, and DCM offset for a desired walking velocity, 2) using these nominal values, we compute optimal desired step duration and location at each control cycle and 3) we adapt the swing foot trajectories used in a whole body controller to generate walking (Sec. \ref{Whole Body Control}).